AliChoukatli/CyberShield-Enterprise/Implementation Phases/Phase_04.md

 To enable seamless Single Sign-On for hybrid identities:

 - Use a **Domain Admin** credential when prompted.
-- If you receive the error "`not a domain admin credential`", make sure the account is a member of the `Domain Admins` group in Active Directory.

 > 💡 Only accounts with domain-level privileges can configure SSO delegation settings.

 #### 10. Launch Synchronization